getgauge/documentation/user/source/test_code/custom_messages_in_reports.html.md

+---
+title: Custom messages
+---

 # Custom messages in reports

 Custom messsages/data can be added to execution reports using the below API from the step implementations or hooks.